david-a-wheeler/spdx-tutorial/README.md

 To me, license identifiers and license expressions are the real reasons to use SPDX.
 However, both are less useful unless you can *put* their information somewhere.
-So let's talk about two ways to do that: SPDX files and embedding license information in source files.
+So let's talk about three ways to do that: package manager license fields,
+SPDX files, and embedding license information in source files.

+## Package manager license fields

+Most programming languages have a language library package manager, and most systems have a system-level package manager;
+each package manager has a package format.
+In almost all of them there is a "license" field;
+you can simply use a SPDX license expression in that field.

+However, it's often useful to have a standard location and format that is language-independent; this is the role of SPDX files embedded in a package by its developers.

 ## SPDX Files